 Chicago is a world-class city that offers much to the budget traveler.
 This travel guide for how to visit Chicago on a budget will save you time and money.
-It is an attempt at getting you around this popular city without destroying your budget.
+It is an attempt at getting you around this popular city without destroying your wallet.
 As with most tourist meccas, Chicago offers plenty of easy ways to pay top dollar for things that won't really enhance your experience.

 When to Visit

 Chicago winters can pack a powerful one-two punch of deep snow and icy winds, so pack accordingly.
 The weeks prior to Christmas are popular with Michigan Avenue shoppers.
-Be aware of the city's many festival and event dates, because fewer hotel rooms and higher prices can result.
+Be aware of the city's many festivals and event dates, because fewer hotel rooms and higher prices can result.
 Book well in advance.
 Summers are mild but it's not unusual to see multiple days with intense heat and humidity.
 Early fall might be the best time of year for a visit.
 Temperatures are comfortable and sunshine is abundant.